SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 Here are some of the built-in structural directives: **NgIf**, **NgFor**, and **NgSwitch**.

-They are easy to recognize.
-An asterisk `*` precedes the directive attribute name as in this example.
+They are easy to recognize:

 ```js
 <div *ngIf="hero" class="name">{{hero.name}}</div>
 ```

+As shown above, an asterisk `*` precedes the directive attribute's name.

 [/slide]

 [slide hideTitle]

 # Directives Comparison

+js-angular-forms-5-Directives-Comparison

 Attribute directives look like **HTML** attributes, and they only change the element they are added to.